Music Program

 the child in worship.

 Children in Kindergarten through Second Grade explore beat, rhythm, melody and dynamics.
 They learn to read whole, half, quarter and eighth notes and rests.
-Using movement and
+Using movement and percussion instruments, the students perform two to four measure exercises while reading the notation.

 Students in the Third Grade learn the recorder.
 Building on the rhythmic skills already explored, the children will learn to read notes in the treble clef.
 They will learn to perform independently and in groups a varied repertoire of music.